 Robert Tocker Grand Staircase

-The Robert Tocker Grand Staircase connects the main lobby level to upper floors.
+The Robert Tocker Grand Staircase connects the main lobby level to upper levels.
 The stair landing often doubles as a small stage where ensembles perform during receptions hosted in the lobby.

 One of the most dramatic locations of the Bass Concert Hall is the Honeycutt Terrace featuring views of the LBJ fountain and the UT Tower.